-SUFFICIENCY

-WHERE ARE WE NOW ACTION PLAN

-85+ providers, 35 of which are contracted under current framework and others through Direct Awards 2,500 people in receipt of care c37,000 care hours delivered each week, projected to benchmark at 34,000 by August 2023 1,800 care workers employed by providers The number of packages waiting at January 10th 2023 was 56.
-This was 81 five weeks ago, and 195 sixteen weeks ago.
-An improving picture.
-One of the reasons for the low number waiting is that providers have picked up new work both in existing and new contract areas in preparation for the new care and wellbeing contract.
-The 1600 hours winter pressures monies continues to have a positive impact.
-Pick up of packages 9-13 January 2023 was 60 packages (714 hours) Procurement is live for new Care and Wellbeing model.
-New Homecare delivery model sees a further move towards personalised and outcome-led care, fewer providers with improved payment terms - including payment on planned hours to support provider financial planning and longer contracts to support partnership and collaborative development work Geographical alignment of support with 2-3 providers in each geographical area, operating as equal partners within multidisciplinary and collaborative working arrangements across health and social care.
-It is anticipated that this will strengthen partnership working, improving monitoring arrangements, supporting provider efficiencies and sustainability, and reduce travel for care staff - and in doing so reduce our carbon footprint.
-Transition and mobilisation planning underway to ensure continuity of care Discharge funding is being used to support timely hospital discharge and test news ways of supporting this
+WHERE ARE WE NOW COMMISSIONING PLAN 85+ providers, 34 of which are contracted under framework and others through Direct Awards 2,500 people in receipt of care, c39,000 care hours delivered each week Approximately 1,800 care workers employed by providers.
+The number of packages waiting at 25th May 2023 was 18, with 5 waiting over 5 days.
+Reasons for the low number waiting is that providers have picked up new work both in existing and new contract areas in preparation for the new Care and Wellbeing contract, and due to pilots, such as the 1600 hours winter pressures pathway.
+Procurement is live for new Care and Wellbeing model.
+New Homecare delivery model sees a further move towards personalised and outcomeled care, fewer providers with improved payment terms - including payment on planned hours to support provider financial planning and longer contracts to support partnership and collaborative development work.
+Geographical alignment of support with 2-3 providers in each geographical area, operating as equal partners within multi-disciplinary and collaborative working arrangements across health and social care.
+It is anticipated that this will strengthen partnership working, improving monitoring arrangements, supporting provider efficiencies and sustainability, and reduce travel for care staff - and in doing so reduce ou carbon footprint.
+Transition and mobilisation planning underway to ensure continuity of care.